allenai/OLMo-ladder/src/ladder/README.md

 The ladder is a set of small model configurations.

-TODO: add details
+TODO: add details, add instructions on how to update model config

-TODO: use olmo-core instead of old olmo scripts.
+TODO: TODO: run olmo-core ladder code, compare against old code.

 ## Beaker usage